jimthompson5802/gh_copilot/codex/ludwig_unit_test_generation_results.md

 def test_forward_no_layers_residual_norm():
 ```

-Generated test for `ludwig_example1.py` with updated prompt.
+Generated test for [`ludwig_example1.py`](https://github.com/jimthompson5802/gh_copilot/blob/main/codex/sample_code/ludwig_example1.py) with updated prompt.
 This new test performs these expected operations:
 * generates synthetic data for testing
 * Executes the `forward()` method with the synthetic data
 * tests the output shape

+Noted issues in generated code:
-Note: generated code is truncated.
+* generated code is truncated
+* Wrong dtype for synthetic data
+* Does not account for `batch_size` when generating synthetic data or testing output shape
+* missing required imports

 ```python
  test_forward():